Junk foods continue to be advertised to children, ten years on from the introduction of industry codes.

 It's no surprise to us, but Kinder Surprise targeted kids with an interactive game on a digital billboard.

-A complaint submitted by a Junkbusters community member was found in breach of the Responsible Children’s Marketing Initiative (RCMI).
+A complaint submitted by a community member was found in breach of the Responsible Children’s Marketing Initiative (RCMI).
 The concerned complainant came across an interactive digital billboard advertising Kinder Surprise chocolate eggs in a Sydney shopping mall.

-In previous complaints, Billboards were disregarded a ‘medium’ that is directed primarily at children.
+The RCMI does not include billboards.
 However, the Board acknowledged that the RCMI was last updated in 2014 and that the nature of advertising is rapidly evolving, therefore the interactive content of the ad was more like an interactive game which falls within the scope of the RCMI.

 The Board agreed that the ad content was clearly targeted at small children.
 Ferrero submitted that the game itself promotes physical activity as they would need to jump to touch the moving eggs, therefore not in breach of the RCMI.
-However common sense prevailed and the Board ruled that Kinder Surprise chocolate does not represent healthier dietary choices therefore upheld the complaint.
+However, common sense prevailed and the Board ruled that Kinder Surprise chocolate does not represent healthier dietary choices and therefore upheld the complaint.

 Complaint reference number: 0347/17